MIMO Channel Estimation using Score-Based Generative Models: Introduction

 The remainder of the paper is structured as follows: Section~\ref{sec:system} introduces the MIMO system model and defines the score of a distribution.
 Section~\ref{sec:proposed} introduces the training and inference (testing) stages of the proposed approach, while Section~\ref{sec:theory} introduces our theoretical derivations that characterize the probability of successful estimation.
-Section~\ref{sec:experiments} presents the experimental results and discussion, and Section~\ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:experiments} presents numerical simulation results and discussions, and Section~\ref{sec:conclusion} concludes the paper.